imribiy/InstallWindowsWithoutUSB/README.md

 ![Allocation](https://i.imgur.com/SsRkmXv.png)
 5. Find unallocated space, right click on it and select “New Simple Volume” and just always click next.
 ![New Volume](https://i.imgur.com/CFQ7KSZ.png)
-6. Download Batch File from repository,  run it as admin and follow the directions in it.
+6. Download PowerShell script from repository,  run it as admin and follow the directions in it.